 Denver Medical Malpractice Attorney

 Medical malpractice is the professional negligence of a doctor, nurse, hospital, or other health care provider, resulting in patient injury or death.
 “Negligence” can refer to any action or failure to act that falls outside of the provider’s duties of care.
-Malpractice can manifest in the form of physician incompetence, surgical or anesthesia error, medication mistake, birth injury, misdiagnosis, or another mistake a “reasonable and prudent” professional would not have made in similar circumstances.
+Malpractice can manifest in the form of physician incompetence, surgical or anesthesia error, medical mistakes, birth injury, misdiagnosis, or another medical care mistake a “reasonable and prudent” professional would not have made in similar circumstances.